HOW BELIEFS FORM – PART 2

 But our belief of that claim upon it entering our mind isn't due to our belief of our premises and of the validity of our logic.
 That is, it isn't due to the claim being the product of our reason.
 It's due merely to the entrance of the claim into our mind upon being produced by our reason.
 So our reasoning leads to, but doesn't itself cause, our belief of the claim upon it entering our mind.
 In other words, although to conclude claim X is by definition to believe X, it isn't the case that belief X forms because we've concluded X – instead, we conclude/believe X because X entered our mind.

 So although credulism is indeed contrary to the current concept of reasoning, it's that concept that's wrong.
-There’s no theoretical reason to think that this concept can't be revised to involve the belief formation being due to merely the entrance of the claim into our mind, however counterintuitive this idea can seem.
-Indeed, as I've shown, there's theoretical reason to think that this concept must involve this.
+And there’s no reason to think that this concept can’t be revised to incorporate the idea that the mere entrance of a claim into our mind causes us to believe it.
+Indeed, as I've shown, there's reason to think that this concept must be revised in this way.

 Now consider our experience of reasoning.